 Vitamin D is important for maintaining healthy strong bones and teeth.
 It helps calcium be absorbed from food into the body.
 Often PWCF don’t absorb enough vitamin D, this can have a long term effect on your bones, weakening them and possibly causing osteoporosis.

-Where do I get vitamin D from?
+Where do I get Vitamin D from?

 Vitamin D can be gotten from food or the sun.
 In direct sunlight when our skin is exposed we can make vitamin D ourselves.
 However in Ireland getting enough sunlight throughout the whole year can be a challenge.
-Individuals with CF can have low sunlight exposure due to illness, being in hospital or recommendations to reduce
+Individuals with CF can have low sunlight exposure due to illness, being in hospital or recommendations to reduce sunlight when using some antibiotics, for this reason extra food sources of vitamin D may be required.

 In some cases PWCF may require extra vitamin D tablets.
 In CF, vitamin levels are measured at least every year, in some cases individuals may be recommended to take extra vitamin D tablets as decided by their CF care team.